Entegris (ENTG)

 4. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Luckily, Entegris’s sales grew at an impressive 12.7% compounded annual growth rate over the last five years.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Entegris’s 11.4% annualized revenue growth over the last five years was solid.
 Its growth beat the average semiconductor company and shows its offerings resonate with customers.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions.

-Long-term growth is the most important, but short-term results matter for semiconductors because the rapid pace of technological innovation (Moore's Law) could make yesterday's hit product obsolete today.
-Entegris’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 6.1% over the last two years.
+We at StockStory place the most emphasis on long-term growth, but within semiconductors, a half-decade historical view may miss new demand cycles or industry trends like AI.
+Entegris’s recent performance marks a sharp pivot from its five-year trend as its revenue has shown annualized declines of 4.8% over the last two years.

-This quarter, Entegris’s $807.1 million of revenue was flat year on year but beat Wall Street’s estimates by 0.6%.
-Adding to the positive news, Entegris’s flat sales marked an inflection from its revenue decline last quarter, news that will likely give some shareholders hope.
-Company management is currently guiding for a 4.7% year-on-year decline in sales next quarter.
+This quarter, Entegris’s revenue fell by 3.1% year on year to $823.9 million but beat Wall Street’s estimates by 1.4%.
+Despite the beat, the drop in sales could mean that the current downcycle is deepening.
+Company management is currently guiding for a 4.1% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months.
-While this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 6% over the next 12 months.
+Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.

 5. Product Demand & Outstanding Inventory